Connect with others who understand.

 Medically reviewed by Kelsey Stalvey, Pharm.D.

-Oatmeal’s natural compounds add a protective layer to the skin and relieve skin irritation, making oatmeal baths a popular home remedy for eczema.
-Despite the name, however, you don’t necessarily need a large bathtub to realize the benefits of an oatmeal bath.
-You can still take advantage of a soothing oatmeal bath when you only have the time or space for a shower.
+Oatmeal contains natural compounds that form a protective layer on the skin and help calm skin irritation, making oatmeal baths a popular home remedy for eczema.
+However, you don’t necessarily need a large bathtub to get the benefits of an oatmeal bath.
+If you only have access to a shower — or just don’t have the time or space — you can still enjoy the soothing effects of an oatmeal bath.

 How Does Oatmeal Help With Eczema?

-Health experts have long recognized oatmeal for its skin-soothing and anti-inflammatory properties.
-It contains compounds such as phenols, starches, and beta-glucans that offer antioxidant and skin-moisturizing benefits.
-These properties make ground oatmeal baths particularly effective for relieving the itching, discoloration, and irritation associated with eczema.
+Researchers have long recognized oatmeal’s skin-soothing and anti-inflammatory properties.
+Oatmeal contains compounds such as phenols, starches, and beta-glucans that offer antioxidant and skin-moisturizing benefits.
+These properties make ground oatmeal baths particularly effective for relieving eczema-related itching, discoloration, and irritation.

-Another shared, “At times my eczema was so unbearable I finally broke down and started soaking my hands in oatmeal.
+Another member shared, “At times my eczema was so unbearable, I finally broke down and started soaking my hands in oatmeal.
 It helped tremendously.”

 Prepping for an Oatmeal Shower

-Before you start the water, gather all the necessary supplies.
+Before you start the water, gather all your supplies.
 These include:

 • Colloidal oatmeal